xMohammadAsimx/Video-Differential-Compression-Matlab/README.md

 ---

 ## Notes
 This project focuses on conceptual clarity and correctness rather than aggressive compression efficiency.
 It is intended for educational and experimental purposes.

+The sample `.y4m` video file is not included in this repository due to file size constraints.
+Users are advised to provide their own `.y4m` video file and update the input filename accordingly in `main.m`.